Healthy Farmers Market Recipes That Highlight Seasonal Produce in Delicious Ways

 Hearty Vegetable Cacciatore

 Don't stress about picking up all the veggies you need for this recipe at the market.
-The beauty of this vegetarian farmers market recipe is that you can use any combo of veggies you have on hand.
+The beauty of this vegetarian healthy farmers market recipe is that you can use any combo of veggies you have on hand.
 Pick up your favorites at the farmers market, then turn them into a delicious veggie soup with just a few additions like white wine and frozen beans.

 Pan-Seared Pork and Fried Green Tomato Salad

-The crisp texture and refreshing flavor of cucumber make a summery addition to sangria.
+The crisp texture and refreshing flavor of cucumbers make a summery addition to sangria.
 Mixing white wine with carbonated water keeps calories low while adding a bit of bubbly sparkle to this naturally sweet cocktail.
-When it's all mixed up, this fresh pitcher cocktail tastes a little bit like a mix between bubbly cucumber water and light sangria.
+When it's all mixed up, this pitcher cocktail tastes a little bit like a mix between bubbly cucumber water and light sangria.

 Charred Corn with Poblanos and Feta

 Charring fresh corn on the grill is already a guaranteed-delicious summer recipe.
 You can take it a step further by cutting it off the cob and stirring the grilled kernels in with juicy cherry tomatoes, tangy red onion, and spicy jalapeño chile peppers.
 Bring this summer side dish to a potluck, and the healthy farmers market recipe will likely be the first to disappear.

 Butter Lettuce and Spring Pea Salad with Mustard Vinaigrette

 Packed with springy ingredients—peas, dill weed, endive, and butterhead lettuce—this delicious salad is the quintessential healthy farmers market recipe.
 A mustard-dill vinaigrette brings loads of sharp, tangy flavor.
 You'll probably have the best luck finding all your fresh ingredients for this recipe early in the season, so keep this salad in mind for a spring side dish (think April and May).